archanasri/Machine-Learning/README.md

 # Perceptron

 The python script ml.py implements different variants of perceptron such as:
-Simple Perceptron,
+1. Simple Perceptron,
-Perceptron with dynamic learning rate,
+2. Perceptron with dynamic learning rate,
-Margin Perceptron,
+3. Margin Perceptron,
-Averaged Perceptron and
+4. Averaged Perceptron and
-Aggresive Perceptron with dynamic learning rate.
+5. Aggresive Perceptron with dynamic learning rate.

+All these variants of perceptron are implemented from scratch in python.

 The command to run the script is